Odie/gd-edit-docs/docs/commands.md

 The editor is able to accept any mastery name that is listed in ```class list```, which should include all masteries added by mods.

+The editor will try to remove 1 skill point from the character if possible.
+This is done for the sake of keeping skill point use consistent.
+If the character has no skill points left to use, the editor will throw up a prompt to let you do it anyway, if you'd like.

 This command is mostly included for the sake of completeness, as you'll most likely pick your mastery directly from within the game.